What Is Diabetes?

 - Unintentional and unexplained weight loss

 Your body is always trying to achieve homeostasis, or “balance.”
-So, the high level of sugar in your blood actually attracts water to balance it out.
+High levels of sugar in your blood actually attracts water to balance it out.
 The water can be pulled from all over your body, including your eyes, causing thirst and frequent urination.

 Insulin is the hormone that tells your body when to absorb sugar and if your cells do not receive that signal, they will not know how to use the energy in your food.
 Without energy, your body gets weak and tired.
 At first, it will try to burn fat and muscle instead, but these sources will be used up quickly without replenishment from incoming glucose.